bertis-informatics/delpi/README.md

 **Optional fields:**

 Digestion and modification parameters can be adjusted for your experimental setup.
-Modification names must follow [PSI-MS controlled vocabulary terms](https://www.unimod.org/fields.html).
+Modifications can be specified either by their [PSI-MS controlled vocabulary names](https://www.unimod.org/fields.html) (e.g., `Oxidation`, `Carbamidomethyl`) or by their UniMod accession numbers in the `UniMod:XX` format (e.g., `UniMod:35`, `UniMod:4`).

 ### 3. Run the Search